-WLS NSW notes that the FLA already provides for a range of circumstances when a FDRP or family counsellor may disclose a communication made during FDR or family counselling without consent, including to assist an Independent Children's Lawyer (ICL) to properly represent a child's interests.
-However the distinction between confidentiality and inadmissibility is concerning in the context of family violence.
-For example, a FDRP can disclose information in circumstances where a
+The FLA already provides for a range of circumstances when a FDRP or family counsellor may disclose a communication made during FDR or family counselling without consent, including to assist an Independent Children's Lawyer (ICL) to properly represent a child's interests.
+46 However the distinction between confidentiality and inadmissibility is concerning in the context of family violence.
+For example, a FDRP can disclose information in circumstances where a party threatens to kill the other parent, but this information is not admissible pursuant to section 10J FLA.
+47